 This essential oil blends Coriander, Geranium, Palmarosa, Lavender, Ylang Ylang, Roman Chamomile with other delightful essential oils.
 And while it adds a pleasant scent to the lip balm, it serves another purpose as well.
 These oils are known for their ability to keep your complexion healthy and enhance a youthful appearance, which is great for those fine little lines you get on your lips.
 They also evoke a sense of calm to help you de-stress.

 How To Make Body Balm:

 I really enjoy making my own DIY essential oil recipes.
-This is such a simple body balm recipe and takes no time at all!
+This is such a simple diy body balm takes no time at all!
 First gather up your supplies/ingredients.
 You will be working in your kitchen so clear a space on the counter.

-Lay down a piece or wax paper or parchment paper (this will just protect your counter from any spilled liquid body balm).
+Lay down a piece or wax paper or parchment paper (this will just protect your counter from any spilled liquid ).
 Lay out your lip balm tubes.
 This body balm recipe makes 10-12!
 So it is enough to hand out to friends/family but you can go through a tub pretty quickly if you are using it often.

 Put your pan on the stove and turn the stove cap on to medium heat.
 Pour in 1-2 cups of water into your pan.
 Set your pyrex or metal measuring cup in the water (this acts like a double boiler).
 Now, you add all your ingredients except your essential oils.
 Add 1 ounce of coconut oil, 1 ounce of shea butter, 5 drops of vitamin E oil and about 1.5 ounces or 3 TBPS of your beeswax pellets.
 Stir everything with a small spoon and let everything melt together.
 Continue to stir often to help everything mix together quickly.
 This will take about 6-8 minutes to melt completely together.